BCD65/electricityLoadForecasting/README.txt

 ================================================================

-It can be installed with
+Alternatively, it can be installed with conda create --name elec python=3.6
+Conda activate elec
+cd path_to_folder/
 pip install setup.py
 # However, the packages xgboost, spams and rpy2 have to be installed separately
+# Also, the mgcv library should be available in R to use the GAM

 ================================================================